30 Free Review of Systems Template & Examples (Word, PDF)

 A ROS helps lay the foundation of primary care and discover probable undiagnosed health conditions on the first encounter with the patient.
 While a ROS will rarely identify the specific condition, answers to the ROS questions point the physician in the right direction to take for diagnosis and treatment later on.

 To a great extent, occupational and environmental exposures cause clinical symptoms that may easily be interpreted as diseases.
-Such information cannot be obtained through tests or examination hence depicting the importance of reviewing the systems template.
+Such information cannot be obtained through tests or examination hence depicting the importance of reviewing template.

 How to Use ROS?